chuckhousley/rico/README.md

 rico
 ====
-This is a cs301 project
+This is a cs301 fs2013 project
+gittttttttttt